MrMysteri0us/DBManager/README.md

 ================

 A simple Sponge database-credential/data-manager.

-The original Post asking for this can be found here: https://forums.spongepowered.org/t/database-manager-db-manager/4177
+The original post asking for this can be found here: https://forums.spongepowered.org/t/database-manager-db-manager/4177